W-David-Porter/acim/src/workbook/part-i/44-god-is-the-light-in-which-i-see/index.md

 #::: details Expanded

-In order to see, you must recognise that light is within, not without.
+In order to see, you must recognize that light is within, not without.
 ²You do not see outside yourself, nor is the equipment for seeing outside you.
 ³An essential part of this equipment [the equipment for seeing] is the light that makes seeing possible.
 ⁴It [the light that makes seeing possible] is with you always, making vision possible in every circumstance.

 #::: details Substituted

-In order to see, you must recognise that light is within, not without.
+In order to see, you must recognize that light is within, not without.
 ²You do not see outside yourself, nor is the equipment for seeing outside you.
 ³An essential part of the equipment for seeing is the light that makes seeing possible.
 ⁴The light that makes seeing possible is with you always, making vision possible in every circumstance.